 Your windows allow heat to come into your home, especially if your home is facing East or West, allowing direct sunlight to beam right in.
 This not only produces an annoying glare, but also raises the temperature in your home dramatically, especially with larger windows.
 An easy fix to this is to get curtains that block the light from coming through.
 Blinds help as well, but alone they can only do so much.
 Make sure to get blackout curtains for the best possible heat blocking.

 Outdoor plants can help add shade especially if they are in front of windows, but make sure they do not touch the house as this can gives bugs an easy way in.
 There is a rumor that adding shade around your HVAC unit can increase efficiency, but make sure it is not over top of the unit.
 Overhanging foliage can cause the hot air coming out of the top of the condenser to recirculate and stop it from cooling properly.

 Don’t Delay HVAC Maintenance

 One of the main factors that will help you maintain energy costs throughout the summer months is a high-functioning HVAC system.
 Like every other form of machinery, HVAC systems need maintenance in order to function correctly.
 If your system needs repairs, it’s a good idea to have it inspected as soon as possible as—leaving repairs unaddressed could force it to use more energy to cool a room.

 Looking for reliable HVAC services in Raleigh, NC?
 Our team at Comfort Shield HVAC of NC has been in business for 29 years and has been serving all sorts of clients from residents to manufacturing companies.
 We offer air conditioning repairs, heating repairs and furnace repairs in addition to other services.
-To contact us, reach out to us here, or call us at (919) 588-8015.
+To contact us, call (919) 588-8015.